Residential DBT Programs

 Rashell has been with Discovery Ranch South since 2017 and became Assistant Clinical Director in 2021.
 Prior to joining the Discovery Ranch South team Rashell worked with adolescents since 2005 as a residential staff and therapist.
 Rashell graduated from the University of Phoenix with a Master’s Degree in Mental Health Counseling in 2008.
 She has worked primarily with adolescents during her career.

 She has experience working with youth who experience depression, anxiety, attachment challenges, trauma, and those with Autism.
-Rashell has completed the Level 1 Intensive Training for Radically Open DBT, and Phase 1 of Brainspotting.
+Rashell is a DBT therapist who has completed the Level 1 Intensive Training for Radically Open DBT, and Phase 1 of Brainspotting.
 Rashell currently leads the RO DBT group and a Horsemanship Group.

 Rashell loves working at Discovery Ranch South.
 She loves to see the healing of the students and families.
 She is grateful and appreciates the opportunity to be a part of this process in the lives of students.
 Rashell’s background includes riding horses and raising livestock.
 Naturally one of her favorite things about Discovery Ranch South is the calf and equine program.